durgadas311/cpnet-z80/md/MPMserver.md

 It will also be necessary for the polling implementation to check the mutex and skip the poll if it is held.
-Since the polling is done inside the dispatcher, it is not possible to use XDOS function calls, so the mutex will have to be examined directly - but it cannot change while being examined.
+Since the polling is done inside the dispatcher, it is not possible to use XDOS function calls, so the mutex will have to be examined directly - but the mutex will not change while being examined (from inside the dispatcher).

 #### NWLOGO
-The NWLOGO routine is used to shutdown one specific connection (client).
+The NWLOGO routine is used to shutdown one specific connection (requester).
-This is called, with the client node ID in A, when the client is logged off for any reason.
+This is called, with the requester node ID in A, when the requester is logged off for any reason.
-This is in contrast to NTWKDN which effectively disconnects ALL clients and the network itself (e.g. stops listening for socket connections).
+This is in contrast to NTWKDN which effectively disconnects ALL requesters and the network itself (e.g. stops listening for socket connections).

 ## Configuring the build